Gloriosa superba

 • Wild Garden An indigenous garden planted for the benefit of wildlife and birds.
 Provides food, water, a variety of mini-biomes and no poisonous chemicals are used.

-Distribution
+Distribution and Habitat

-along the Cape coast to KwaZulu-Natal, Swaziland, Northern Province, Mpumalanga, Botswana, Namibia, and Zimbabwe, and throughout tropical and subtropical Africa and Asia, in nutrient-poor, fast-draining soils, in semi-shade areas on hillsides, in savanna bush and in thickets
+along the Eastern Cape coast to KwaZulu-Natal, Swaziland, Northern Province, Mpumalanga, Botswana, Namibia, and Zimbabwe, and throughout tropical and subtropical Africa and Asia, in nutrient-poor, fast-draining soils, in semi-shade areas on hillsides, in savanna bush and in thickets

 Planting Suggestions